This is Part 1 of the ultimate guide to fixing hand numbness from ulnar nerve compression in 2021.

 We can have someone else increase our passive range of motion for us or we can take a more broad approach by using tools, like a foam roller.
 A foam roller can never replace the expert palpation skills of a good manual therapist, but if you’re in a pinch, a foam roller is a good way to get some more reps into the area.

-Passive range of motion increases should always be followed with active care exercise that’s designed to a train the mind/body/strength/positional endurance connection needed to keep the range of motion for more than a few hours after the manual therapy is applied.
+Passive range of motion increases should always be followed with active care exercise that’s designed to train the mind/body/strength/positional endurance connection needed to keep the range of motion for more than a few hours after the manual therapy is applied.
 Some manual therapists won’t agree with me in the last statement, but my stance is that no person can move your body better than you can…so let’s bridge that mind/body/strength/positional endurance connection.

-Here is the foam roller “self version” that I ask my clients to perform.
+Here is the foam roller video “self version” that I ask my clients to perform.
 (For the active care suggestion, check out my ebook.)

 Here’s how we can do this on our own: